traderjoe-xyz/joe-docs/docs/SDK/trade.md

 # Making a Trade

 This guide demonstrates how to execute a swap.
-We will be swapping 20 USDC for AVAX.
+In this example, we will be swapping 20 USDC for AVAX.

 ### 1. Required imports for this guide
 ```js